swedenconnect/technical-framework/ELN-0603 - Registry for Identifiers.md

 -   1 = ISO
 -   2 = ISO member body
 -   752 = The Swedish Standardization Institute (SIS-ITS)
--   201 = Swedish e-identification board
+-   201 = Swedish E-identification Board (see note below)

 This node is used as the Prefix (root node) for all OID identifiers in this registry, using the following structure: